- 2 GB RAM

 curl https://raw.githubusercontent.com/apisnetworks/apnscp-bootstrapper/master/bootstrap.sh | bash

-This arms ApisCP with a 15 day license (60 day for development releases).
-If you have purchased a license via my.apiscp.com, then the license may be provided at install by providing the token:
+This command arms ApisCP with a 30 day license.
+If you have purchased a license via my.apiscp.com (opens new window), then the license may be provided at install by providing the token:

 curl https://raw.githubusercontent.com/apisnetworks/apnscp-bootstrapper/master/bootstrap.sh | bash -s - <api token>

-Before the bootstrap utility kicks off stage 2, you are given an opportunity to pause to edit variables.
+Before the bootstrap utility kicks off stage 2 (opens new window), you are given one last chance to customize installation.
 This is optional, but will allow you to immediately configure SSL.
 These values can be changed later with

 scope:set in the panel.